unsplash/datasets/README.md

 As the Unsplash library continues to grow, we’ll release updates to the dataset with new fields and new images, with each subsequent release being [semantically versioned](https://semver.org/).

-We welcome any feedback regarding the content of the dataset or its format.
-With your feedback, we hope to close the gap between the data we provide and the data that you would like to leverage.
+We welcome any feedback regarding the content of the datasets or their format.
+With your input, we hope to close the gap between the data we provide and the data that you would like to leverage.
+You can [open an issue](https://github.com/unsplash/datasets/issues/new/choose) to report a problem or to let us know what you would like to see in the next release of the datasets.

 For more on the Unsplash Dataset, see [our announcement](https://unsplash.com/blog/the-unsplash-dataset/) and [site](https://unsplash.com/data).